 4. Autosomal Groups

 A relatively new and still-growing segment of DNA projects are dedicated to autosomal DNA studies.
 My favorite is a very well-organized project focused on those with ancestry in Iowa (which also qualifies as a location-based project, but we’re talking about it here instead.).
 This project aims to connect members who may not otherwise find each other.
 The hope is that cohesive genetic groups and family connections may form and lead to better understanding the genetics of the state’s population.

-Find a DNA Project
+How to Find and Join a DNA Project

 Most DNA projects are hosted at Family Tree DNA.
 Search for one there!
 Learn from your DNA, and from others’ DNA—and you’ll never be asked to bring refreshments.

 If you’re looking into DNA projects, you may be ready for the ultimate DNA learning experience: Your DNA Guide—the Academy.
 True DNA learning takes TIME to process and PRACTICE to master the concepts.
 You need to build on your knowledge, with step-by-step instruction and practice.
 You need help when you get stuck–and sometimes a quick expert peek at your work.
 Our tried-and-true teaching techniques lead to effective, confident genetic genealogy education and DNA answers!
 (Read about some Academy students’ successes in our DNA Stories blog series.)

 If you’re interested in YDNA, take a look at our FREE Why the YDNA Mini-Course.
 It will teach you the many ways YDNA might help you answer your questions about your family history.
 The Mini-Course is an excerpt from our YDNA for Genealogy Course, another great part of Your DNA Guide- the Academy!

 The foundational textbook for our popular DNA Skills Workshop is Your DNA Guide—the Book, which can also be purchased separately.